bachmeil/betterr/docs/index.md

 statistical libraries and optimization libraries and plotting libraries and so on.
 Mir is an impressive project with some great pieces.

-The problem is that none of these is sufficient for the day-to-day work of a data analyst.
-It's too big of a task to write everything from scratch in D, and honestly, it's pointless to do so when it's already been written for other languages.
-D programmers have serious problems with NIH syndrome.
+The problem with that approach is that there will never be a pure D solution that's remotely suitable for the day-to-day work of a data analyst.
+It's simply too big of a task to write everything from scratch in D, and honestly, it's pointless to do so.
+Reusing code written in other languages was never a problem for R, Python, or any other community, so why not do the same thing for D?

-This project, in contrast, is a complete solution for the data analyst.
-You get everything that's available in R. You get everything that's available in C and Fortran.
-You get everything that's previously been written in D.
-Whatever you want, you can probably get it with BetterR.
-That's not true for any of these other projects.
+This project intends to provide a complete solution for the data analyst.
+One of the goals is a convenient, efficient D solution for *any* data analysis you'd want to do.
+Once you discard the silly objections to calling other languages that are prevalent in the D community (seriously, D even compiles C code!) it's not that big of a task.
+D can give you access to

+- Everything written in D, C, and Fortran.
+- Everything written in/for R (you can treat R as a shared library and call any of its packages).
+- Everything written in Python and Julia (you can reuse the bridges that have been created to work with R).
+- Anything written in C++ that has an R interface, which includes thousands of packages, and since R interfaces are just C interfaces, you can actually reuse that infrastructure to call most C++ libraries.

+There are limitations, perhaps, but it would be silly to argue D is not a viable choice for the vast majority of data analysis being done in 2024.

 # Better R?